venky9885/sprinkle/README.md

+Currently Working on the project ,Have any problem post an issue
+## Getting Started

 Replace you Google services.json file and run the project

-## Getting Started

 This project is a starting point for a Flutter application.